Director Wise: Fifty more visits, five new lessons

 Career and technical education (CTE) is for all students.

-Earlier this year, the Department published articles on how CTE programs are preparing students for post-secondary success and helping build Iowa’s talent pipeline for the careers of today and tomorrow.
+Earlier this year, the Department published articles on how CTE programs are preparing students for post-secondary success and helping build Iowa’s talent pipeline (link removed) for the careers of today and tomorrow.
 As was noted in these articles, CTE programs prepare students for a wide range of careers, including agriculture, business, computer science, advanced manufacturing, engineering, health care, and culinary arts.
 I have observed powerful examples of each of these this year, including students building a house in Carlisle, operating a school-based restaurant in West Bend-Mallard (I recommend the strawberry bruschetta!), and creating businesses like Rocket Manufacturing in Rock Valley and Big Cat Industries in Logan-Magnolia.
 These programs shatter the myth of vocational education programs tracking academically challenged students into low-quality classes.
 Today’s CTE programs in Iowa offer high-quality learning opportunities for all students.

 Delivering a well-rounded education is critical in preparing students for post-secondary success Iowa’s recently approved Every Student Succeeds Act plan emphasizes the importance of a well-rounded education.
 This isn’t just lip-service to disciplines and activities that were often overshadowed during the days of No Child Left Behind.
 As I’ve visited schools and attended events around the state, I’m constantly reminded of the important role the arts and extra-curricular activities play in preparing students for post-secondary success.
 As a member of the Iowa High School Athletic Association Board, I attended state tournaments in soccer, baseball, football, wrestling, basketball and track and witnessed individual and team performances that created indelible memories for students and instilled lessons like the importance of integrity and perseverance.
 I also watched outstanding fine arts performances like the Des Moines Roosevelt High School Bridges2Harmony group at a Martin Luther King Day event and the student-directed “Friday Night Lights” production at Waukee High School.
 These opportunities help students develop learning and leadership skills that will last a lifetime.